-After the County is sent a letter providing notice of award and prior to actual disbursement of funds pursuant to that award, the Department and County shall enter into a state standard agreement, which shall constitute a conditional commitment of said funds.
-The standard agreement shall require the County to comply with the requirements and provisions of the Program statutes, these Guidelines, and generally applicable state contracting rules and requirements.
-The standard agreement shall encumber state monies in an amount no more than is available to the County under Section 102, and said amount shall be consistent with the corresponding award letter.
-The standard agreement shall contain the terms necessary to ensure the County complies with all Program requirements, including but not limited to, the following:
+After the County is sent a letter providing notice of award and prior to actual disbursement of funds pursuant to that award, the Department and County shall enter into a state Standard Agreement, which shall constitute a conditional commitment of said funds.
+The Standard Agreement shall require the County to comply with the requirements and provisions of the Program statutes, these Guidelines, and generally applicable state contracting rules and requirements.
+The Standard Agreement shall encumber state monies in an amount no more than is available to the County under Section 102 and said amount shall be consistent with the corresponding award letter.
+The Standard Agreement shall contain the terms necessary to ensure the County complies with all Program requirements, including but not limited to, the following:

-- (a) Requirements for the execution of an operating reserve agreement, or other Project-specific contracts as may be applicable; - (b) On all loans held by the County, requirements for a promissory note payable to the County in the principal amount of the loan.
+- (a) Requirements for the execution of an operating reserve agreement, or other Projectspecific contracts as may be applicable; - (b) On all loans held by the County, requirements for a promissory note payable to the County in the principal amount of the loan.
 The promissory note shall be secured by a deed of trust on the fee estate underlying the Project or an acceptable leasehold security naming the County as the primary beneficiary.
-Such security shall be executed prior to the disbursement of funds to a Project. - (c) Requirements, where appropriate, for the execution and recordation of covenants, regulatory agreements, or other instruments restricting the use and occupancy of and appurtenant to a Project and the property thereunder (for the purposes of this Article IV, all such documents are collectively herein referred to as the "Noncompetitive Allocation Program Agreements"); - (d) The County's responsibilities for timing of all local awards of funds, as well as any reporting requirements; - (e) Remedies available to the Department in the event of a violation, breach or default of the standard agreement; and - (f) Any and all other provisions necessary to ensure compliance with the requirements of the Program and applicable state and federal law.
+Such security shall be executed prior to the disbursement of funds to a Project. - (c) All COSR funds provided in the form of a grant shall be evidenced by a grant agreement, which shall be secured by a deed of trust or other lien recorded against the real property of the housing development in favor of the County, for the purpose of securing performance of the covenants and conditions of the grant agreement.
+The lien shall endure for the duration of the grant agreement and shall be subject to the provisions of Section 405 and other applicable provisions of these Guidelines and the County's standard agreement with the Department.
+The security for the grant agreement shall be recorded junior only to such liens, encumbrances, and other matters of record approved by the County and shall secure the County's financial interest in the Project and the performance of the County's Program obligations. - (d) Requirements, where appropriate, for the execution and recordation of covenants, regulatory agreements, or other instruments restricting the use and occupancy of and appurtenant to a Project and the property thereunder (for the purposes of this Article IV, all such documents are collectively herein referred to as the "Noncompetitive Allocation Program Agreements"); - (e) The County's responsibilities for timing of all local awards of funds, as well as any reporting requirements; - (f) Remedies available to the Department in the event of a violation, breach or default of the standard agreement; and - (g) Any and all other provisions necessary to ensure compliance with the requirements of the Program and applicable state and federal law.